merlinvn/OUCRU-Malaria-Sim-v3.0.2/README.md

-# OUCRU Malaria Sim v3.0.2
+# POMS - the Penn State OUCRU Malaria Simulation

-"OUCRU Malaria Sim" is an individual-based microsimulation of malaria transmission developed in C++.
-The folders MalariaCore and MalariaSimulation contain the source code and input files that are needed to compile and run the simulation.
-The simulation was designed to compare multiple different ways of distributing antimalarial drugs in a human population.

-This version of the simulation includes transmission between hosts (without explicit implementation of mosquitoes), within-host parasite development, explicit modeling of parasite density and its effects on transmission, multi-clonal infections in hosts, basic pharmacokinetics, basic pharmacodynamics, mutation to multiple types of drug-resistant genotypes, symptomatic and asymptomatic infection, age-dependent immune acquisition, variation in host biting rates (without explicit implementation of mosquitoes), and multiple types of population-level drug deployment strategies.
+This malaria simulation was developed at the Oxford University Clinical Research Unit from 2009 to 2016.
+Since 2016, development has continued at the Center for Infectious Disease Dynamics (CIDD) at Pennsylvania State University.

+The original name for this GitHub project was "OUCRU-Malara-Sim-v3.0.2".
 This version of the simulation was used to generate the results published in

    Optimal population‐level deployment of artemisinin combination therapies.
    Nguyen TD, Olliaro P, Dondorp AM, Baird JK, Lam HM, Farrar J, Thwaites GE, White NJ, Boni MF.
    Lancet Global Heath, 3(12)-e758-e766, 2015.

 In the individual Figure folders in this repository you will find the raw simulation outputs that were used to generate the figures in this paper.

+To see newer versions of the simulation, click on the 'Braches' button on the main repository page and select a newer branch.

+POMS is an individual-based microsimulation of malaria transmission developed in C++.
+The folders MalariaCore and MalariaSimulation contain the source code and input files that are needed to compile and run the simulation.
+The simulation was designed to compare multiple different ways of distributing antimalarial drugs in a human population.

+:: Most recent update - Oct 27 2017

+The most recent version of the simulation includes transmission between hosts (without explicit implementation of mosquitoes), within-host parasite development, explicit modeling of parasite density and its effects on transmission, multi-clonal infections in hosts, basic pharmacokinetics, basic pharmacodynamics, mutation to multiple types of drug-resistant genotypes, symptomatic and asymptomatic infection, age-dependent immune acquisition, variation in host biting rates (without explicit implementation of mosquitoes), and multiple types of population-level drug deployment strategies.

 Below, you will find instructions for compiling and running the simulation.
 Please contact Tran Dang Nguyen (nguyentd@oucru.org) or Maciej Boni (maciej.boni@ndm.ox.ac.uk) if you have any questions about the steps below.